krb2162/rides/README.md

 Include the following entities: </br>

-Build a RESTful API endpoint that returns a paginated JSON list of rides in descending score order for a given driver Calculate the score of a ride in $ per hour as: (ride earnings) / (commute duration + ride duration).
+Build a RESTful API endpoint that returns a paginated JSON list of rides in descending score order for a given driver.
+Calculate the score of a ride in $ per hour as: (ride earnings) / (commute duration + ride duration).
 Higher is better Google Maps is expensive.
 Consider how you can reduce duplicate API calls. </br>